ohAnd/dtuGateway/readme.md

 ### main
 latest release - changes will documented by commit messages https://github.com/ohAnd/dtuGateway/releases/latest

+(to be fair, the amount of downloads is the count of requests from the client to check for new firmware for the OTA update)

 ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/ohand/dtuGateway/latest/total)
 ![GitHub (Pre-)Release Date](https://img.shields.io/github/release-date/ohand/dtuGateway)